 Also, when the article appears in your publication, a permission line should appear with the reprinted article.
-Usually the person giving written permission will provide the wording they want used, but if they do not, a general permission line reads: "Reprinted with permission from (name of publication), (date of publication)."
+Usually, the person giving written permission will provide the wording they want used, but if they do not, a general permission line reads: "Reprinted with permission from (name of publication), (date of publication)."
 While it may be possible to obtain permission to reprint over the phone, always get written permission.
-A sample contributor's agreement is available in the Resources section within the Chapter Leaders Online Community.
+A sample contributor's agreement is available on our website under Volunteer Handbook Resources.